Anthony Ashley-Cooper, Lord Ashley

 Anthony Ashley-Cooper, Lord Ashley, OStJ, TD, DL (4 October 1900 – 8 March 1947), was a British Army officer.
 As the eldest son of Anthony Ashley-Cooper, 9th Earl of Shaftesbury (his mother was Shaftesbury's wife Lady Constance Sibell Grosvenor), he used the courtesy title "Lord Ashley".

 Family life

 Ashley was married first to Sylvia Hawkes.
-They were married on 3 February 1927 and divorced 28 November 1934.
+They were married on 3 February 1927 and divorced on 28 November 1934.
 Lord Ashley shocked London society by marrying Hawkes, an English model and actress from the chorus line.
-They were divorced after she began an affair with American actor Douglas Fairbanks Sr., who was named as co-respondent in the petition for divorce.
+They were divorced after she began an affair with the American actor Douglas Fairbanks Sr. who was named as co-respondent in the petition for divorce.

-Lord Ashley's second wife was the French-born Françoise Soulier (1914–1999), daughter of Georges Soulier of Caudebec-en-Caux, France.
+Lord Ashley's second wife was the French-born Françoise Soulier (1914–1999), the daughter of Georges Soulier of Caudebec-en-Caux, France.
 Lord Ashley and Soulier were married on 31 March 1937 and remained married until his death in 1947.
 Their two children were: